coredns/release/README.md

 ## Testing

-The script can be tested with `./release-coredns test`.
+The script can be tested with `./release-coredns -t`.
+It also has an optional argument that signals the branch name that should be build.